 • Vaginal atrophy

 Vaginal pain can also be caused by vaginal atrophy.
 Common in postmenopausal women, vulvovaginal atrophy is caused by an estrogen deficiency that accelerates the deterioration of vulvovaginal tissue.
 The most obvious signs of vaginal atrophy are intimate dryness, dyspareunia and recurrent urinary tract infections.
 While vaginal atrophy is very common in postmenopausal women, not all women suffer from it.
-Finally, the symptoms of vaginal atrophy can appear in perimenopausal women or those who smoke.
+The symptoms of vaginal atrophy can also appear in perimenopausal women or those who smoke.

 • Lichen sclerosus